lardemua/atom_documentation/docs/getting_started.md

 #### Set environment variables

-We often use two enviroment variables to allow for easy cross machine access to bagfiles and datasets.
+We often use two environment variables to allow for easy cross machine access to bagfiles and datasets.
 If you want to use these you can also add these lines to your _.bashrc_ or _.zhsrc_, adjusting the paths according to your case:

 ```bash
 export ROS_BAGS="$HOME/bagfiles"